DOI-USGS/ds-pipelines-1-course/responses/02-create-branch.md

 While you are at it, this is a good time to invite a few collaborators to your repository, which will make it easier to assign them as reviewers in the future.
 In the :gear: Settings widget at the top of [your repo]({{ repoUrl }}), select "Manage access".
 Go ahead and invite your cohort coworkers, aappling-usgs, and jread-usgs.
 It should look something like this:
 ![add some friends](https://user-images.githubusercontent.com/2349007/81471981-c0094900-91ba-11ea-93b0-0ffd31ec4ea9.png)

 Close this issue when you've successfully pushed your branch to remote and added some collaborators.
+(A successful push of the branch will result in a message that looks like this `"Branch 'structure' set up to track remote branch 'structure' from 'origin'"`)

 <hr>
 <h3 align="center">I'll send you to the next issue once you've closed this one.</h3>